ceramic-mug/ceramic-mug.github.io/_posts/2021-03-27-EasterWeek.md

 category: life
 ---

-Many people in the United States grow up going to Church or have friends who participate in Church.
+Many people grow up going to Church or have friends who participate in Church.
 There tend to be two large holiday seasons celebrated widely in the Church--Easter and Christmas.
 Both of these seasons are surrounded by a lot of cultural and religious ritual.

-Christmas is, I think, easier to understand than the Easter season.
+The Christian story behind Christmas is, I think, easier to understand than the Easter season.
 The Christmas season celebrates the birth of Jesus, who Christians believe to be God incarnate.
 But what is Easter?
 And what are all the strange mini-holidays that happen on Easter week?
 These mini-holidays include:

 - **Palm Sunday** (the Sunday before Easter)
 - **Maundy Thursday** (the Thursday before Easter)
 - **Good Friday** (the Friday before Easter)
 - **Easter**

 Each of these mini-holidays point to specific moments in the life of Jesus leading up to His death and resurrection.
-The purpose of this post is to help connect the dots between these celebrations, the rituals that often accompany them, and the historical events in the week of Jesus' death and resurrection.
-I will do this by sharing the passages from each of Gospels (the books in the Bible that record the life of Jesus) that correspond to these mini-holidays with brief clarifying comments about specific aspects of Christains' modern celebrations.
+The purpose of this blog post is to help connect the dots between each of these these celebrations, the rituals that often accompany them, and the historical events in the week of Jesus' death and resurrection.
+I will do this by sharing the passages from each of the four Gospels (the books in the Bible that record the life of Jesus) that correspond to each mini-holidays with brief clarifying comments about specific aspects of Christains' modern celebrations or language in the text.

 Generally, Christian holidays, and the rituals that accompany them, are all about **remembering** something that God has done.
 Specifically, Christians celebrate and **remember** those things that have been documented and transmitted in the form of written word in the Bible.